 Quantization noise is fundamentally mathematical in nature.
 We will use mathematics to mitigate/eliminate it.
 The core technique we will exploit is PMR, which we demonstrated in a CP-PLL and set a new record at ISSCC 2019 for measured worst-case inband fractional spurs.
-KAIST presented variants of PMR at ISSCC 2020 which set a new record for worst-case inband fractional spurs in an ADPLL with a ring DCO.
+KAIST presented a variant of PMR at ISSCC 2020 that set a new record for worst-case inband fractional spurs in an ADPLL with a ring DCO.

-Fractional-N BB-PLLs still lag significantly behind CP-PLLs in terms of spur performance.
+Fractional-N BB-PLLs still lag significantly behind CP-PLLs in terms of their spur performance.
 This work will help us to close the gap.

-The project is in two parts: (i) development of a modulator controller that, when incorporated in a fractional-N BB-PLL, produces lower spurs and noise than a MASH-based controller and

-(ii) development of a DCO controller that produces lower noise and spurs than a conventional MASH-based controller.
+The project is in two parts: (i) development of a modulator controller that, when incorporated in a fractional-N BB-PLL, produces lower spurs and noise than a MASH-based controller and (ii) development of a DCO controller that produces lower noise and spurs than a conventional MASH-based controller.

-Luca Avallone and Xu Wang have been addressing the modulator that enables fractional-N division and interacts with the bang-bang nonlinearity; Valerio Mazzaro is focussing on the DCO and its modulator.
-High-level models of the fractional-N BB-PLL are being designed and validated at system level.
-Possible divider controller architectures for the DCO have been evaluated.
+Luca Avallone and Xu Wang were addressing the modulator that enables fractional-N division and interacts with the bang-bang nonlinearity.
+High-level models of the BB-PLL were being designed and validated at system level.
+Luca Avallone graduated after publishing the integer-N model and Xu Wang discontinued his studies in December 2021; the fractional-N part has been on hold since then.